Facebook quietly rolled out a big update for brands utilizing Canvas: The ability to create audiences of people who have engaged with that content.

 Here’s a video I created in February that provided a tour of the Canvas ad creation process…

 Possibly the biggest issue with Facebook Canvas for marketers was also one of its strengths for the user experience: Users never left Facebook.

 By staying on Facebook, users are presented media instantaneously.
 No load time.
 No quick abandonment.

 But by staying on Facebook, that initial click was not available for remarketing.
 Had it been a link to a website landing page, for example, that user could be added to a Website Custom Audience to see a later, relevant Facebook ad.

-Granted, link clicks within the Canvas that led out to a brand website could be captured.
+Granted, The link click metric measures all clicks on links that drive users to properties on and off of Facebook. within the Canvas that led out to a brand website could be captured.
 But the initial click fell into a remarketing black hole.